jeffsebring/wp-cli-import-csv/README.md

 The post data type may only contain valid post fields.
 The data is added using `wp_insert_post()`

-Here is an example of a header for a field that would contain the post title:
+Example of a header for a field that would contain the post title:

     post-wp_kses_post-post_title